sitepoint/debian-image-builder/README.md

 tested on EC2.
 I no longer test GCE, but accept patches if required.

-* Both HVM and PVM EC2 instance types can be created, with either an instance store or EBS backed root volume - plugins no longer required!
+* Both HVM and PVM EC2 instance types can be created, with either an instance store or EBS backed root volume.

 * This script has been tested with AWS on Wheezy and Jessie.